-- 54. Even when the non-disclosure right applies, the Commissioner can request the tax contextual information relating to a tax advice document. - 55.
-Tax contextual information means information relating to a tax advice document that falls into any of the following categories, as defined in s 20F(3): - facts or assumptions relating to the transaction identified in the information demand and to which the advice relates, whether the transaction has occurred or is expected to occur or is assumed to have occurred by the creator of the tax advice document (that is, either the tax advisor or the taxpayer);
+- 55. Even when the non-disclosure right applies, the Commissioner can request the tax contextual information relating to a tax advice document. - 56.
+Tax contextual information means information relating to a tax advice document that falls into any of the following categories, as defined in s 20F(3): - facts or assumptions relating to the transaction identified in the information demand and to which the advice relates, whether the transaction has occurred or is expected to occur or is assumed to have occurred by the creator of the tax advice document (that is, either the tax advisor or the taxpayer); - description of steps involved or expected to be involved in the performance of the transaction; - advice related to the operation and effect of laws, other than tax laws, on the taxpayer and any related facts or assumptions that this advice is based on; - advice related to the operation and effect on the taxpayer of tax laws which relate to the collection of debts payable to the Commissioner (that is, debt recovery issues) and any related facts or assumptions that this advice is based on; and - facts or assumptions from, or relating to the preparation of, the taxpayer's financial statements, supporting worksheets or other source documents or documents containing information that the taxpayer is required to provide the Commissioner under an Inland Revenue Act and including a tax advisor's accounting and tax workpapers that support the financial statements and/or tax return.

-16 Blakeley v CIR (2008) 23 NZTC 21,865 (HC) and NZ Stock Exchange v CIR [1992] 3 NZLR 1 (PC).
+&lt;sup>17 Blakeley v CIR (2008) 23 NZTC 21,865 (HC) and NZ Stock Exchange v CIR [1992] 3 NZLR 1 (PC).